Q1.1 What is TOPCAT?

 If neither of those seems to be the problem, please mail me and ask for help.

 Q3.1 What table format should I use?

 The most efficient table format to use is FITS (either basic or "FITS-plus" - see Q3.2) specifically FITS BINTABLE extensions in uncompressed files on disk.
 If your tables are large, using FITS rather than some other format will both save memory (enabling you to work with larger datasets) and speed up table loading.
 For very large, and especially very wide tables (bigger than available RAM), the colfits format may be a better choice.
 If your data is initially in some other format (e.g. an ASCII-based one) it is often a good idea to convert once to a FITS-based format and subsequently use the FITS file within TOPCAT.

 If your tables are small then the efficiency doesn't matter so much.
 VOTable and FITS-plus, and to a lesser extent basic FITS, can store rich metadata (units, UCDs, column descriptions etc) which may be something you want.

-If you want to do processing of a table in some other language such as IDL or Python or Perl, a number of ASCII-based formats are available.
-Of these, CSV (Comma-Separated Values) is usually the best choice - the others can sometimes truncate long string values.
+If you want to do processing of a table in some other language such as Python, IDL or Perl, a number of other formats are available.
+ECSV is good for interoperating with Python, Feather is efficient for interoperating with R, and CSV (Comma-Separated Values), while inefficient and having various problems, is generally a workable lowest-common-denominator solution.

 Q3.2 What's FITS-plus?

 TOPCAT can read and write two variants of FITS binary tables, "FITS-basic" and "FITS-plus" (these are just terms used by STIL/TOPCAT to distinguish the two variants).
 Both of these are perfectly legal FITS tables, but TOPCAT squirrels away some extra metadata in the primary HDU when using FITS-plus.
 In most cases, TOPCAT writes FITS-plus by default, and reads either.
 Nearly all of the time, you shouldn't need to worry about the difference.

-There is more detailed information in the manual.
+There is more detailed information in the manual; see also SUN/252.

 Q3.3 How do I read Multi-Extension FITS files?